pmistry9597/Ray_Trace-Rust/README.md

 ## How to Use

-1. *Optionally,* find any `.gltf` models - note location of the `.gltf` file in the folder
+1. *Optionally,* find any `.gltf` models - note location of the `.gltf` file in the folder.
-2. Create/modify a yaml file to describe a scheme to render (check out schemes folder for examples)
+2. Create/modify a yaml file to describe a scheme to render (check out schemes folder for examples).
     - Basic settings
         ```yaml
         render_info: